psuong/ig-developer-console/README.md

     private void WipeAllEnemies() {
         // Implementation of clearing all enemies logic goes here

-        // Add the event name to invoke (ConsoleEventConstants.AddOutputEventName)
+        // To add an output message to the console, invoke ConsoleOuput.Log(string, colour)
-        // Add your custom message
-        // Add the colour of the text GlobalEventHandler.Invoke(
-            ConsoleEventConstants.AddOutputEventName,
-            "Your custom message goes here",
+        // Since it's using Unity's UI text, rich text format is automatically supported ConsoleOutput.Log("Your custom message goes here", Color.red);
-            Color.green);
     }
 }
 ```